Evictions

 California Eviction Process: A Guide for Landlords in Pittsburg

 A landlord needs to give the tenant a reasonable opportunity to cure whatever problem is leading to eviction, whether that be rent that’s in arrears or other shortcomings regarding the obligations of the lease.
 Depending on the nature of the problem, this notice can be anywhere from 3 days to 60 days.
-It’s possible the terms of the lease may already dictate how long a period of time should be given in the notice.
+It’s possible that the terms of the lease may already dictate how long a period of time should be given in the notice.

 Initial Steps for Eviction: Issuing Tenant Notice